DIY Photo Frame Using a Raspberry Pi

 Hidden=false

 Photos look really nice on the screen.
-It has amazing colour quality, and I'm really happy with it.
-Sadly, the viewing angle is awful (which is something I didn't think of but is to be expected due to it having been a laptop screen), when looking up at it from an angle colours get inverted.
-I'm not sure this is correctable, I suspect there is some sort of polariser on the screen, or it might just be the design of the LCD's themselves doing it.
-The other issue I have with it is that the program fbi seems to lock up (freeze on a random photo) after about 3 or 4 days almost exactly the same time as it was started.
-All in all it was a great project and its great to be able to re-use the screen and not have to throw it out!
+It has excellent colour quality, and I am really happy with it.
+Sadly, the viewing angle is awful, which is something I did not think about but is expected from a laptop screen.
+When looking up at it from an angle, the colours get inverted.
+I am not sure this is correctable.
+I suspect there is some sort of polariser on the screen, or it may just be the design of the LCD itself.
+The other issue is that fbi seems to lock up, freezing on a random photo after about three or four days, almost exactly the same amount of time after it was started.
+All in all, it was a great project, and it is good to be able to reuse the screen instead of throwing it out.

 The opinions expressed on this website are my own and do not necessarily reflect the views of my employer.
 The posts on this website are provided "as is" with no warranties and confer no rights